-If you have a cost related to the acquisition of inventory and you want to attribute the cost to your inventory, this article explains how to do it.
+If you have a cost related to the acquisition of inventory and you want to attribute it as landed cost to your inventory, this article explains how to do it.

-A common scenario is that you have freight cost related to incoming shipments and you want to record that as the cost of your inventoried products.
+A common scenario is that you have freight cost (or other cost related to shipment) related to incoming shipments and you want to record that as the cost of your inventoried products.
 The freight cost is for multiple shipments and it would be hard to separate the cost by each product in the shipments.
 But if you have any other cost that you want to attribute to the inventoried products, the method described in this article applies.

 Versa allow you to relate bill items to incoming shipment receipts and record as the cost of acquiring the products.
 First activate the setting called Allocate Bill Item Costs to Shipment Receipts in Setup, Feature Setting.

 Once this setting is turned on, when you are recording a bill item( for example, a bill coming from your freight carriers), check the checkbox Allocate Bill Item Costs to Shipment Receipts, then you can pick one or more related shipment receipts this cost is for.

 Search for a posted shipment receipts using the PO number and find the correct shipment receipts to allocate to.
 You can choose one or more shipment receipts.